-Directed Study will be limited to those courses which are listed in the catalog and are part of the University's regular curriculum.
-Independent Study will be limited to original coursework which is not included in the University's regular curriculum.
-Approval for the arrangement must include the faculty member, department chair, and Dean for Academic Services.
-In addition to regular tuition, a fee of \$100 per unit will be assessed.
+Directed Study will be limited to those courses that are listed in the catalog and are part of the University's regular curriculum.
+Independent Study will be limited to original coursework that is not included in the University's regular curriculum.
+Approval for the arrangement must include the faculty member, program director, and the Dean of Academic Services.
+In addition to regular tuition, a per unit Directed/Independent Study fee will be assessed.
 Students petitioning for Directed/Independent Study must adhere to the following guidelines:

-- No student may take more than a total of three units of Directed/Independent Study in any given semester. - Faculty members are not to offer more than two areas of Directed/Independent Study in any given semester. - A form for Directed/Independent Study may be obtained from the Academic Services Center.
+- No student may take more than a total of three units of Directed/Independent Study in any given semester. - · Faculty members are not to offer more than two areas of Directed/Independent Study in any given semester. - A form for Directed/Independent Study may be obtained from the Academic Services Center.
 It must be completed with the appropriate faculty member and submitted to the Dean for Academic Services for approval. - A maximum of 9 units of Directed/Independent Study may be applied towards degree requirements.

-Repeating Courses for Credit
+Repeating Courses for Grade Replacement

-A student may repeat a course in which a grade lower than B- was earned.
+A student may repeat a course in which a grade of C- or lower was earned.
+For grade replacement to apply, the course must have been originally taken in residence, and repeated in residence.
+Courses which may be repeated multiple times for credit are not eligible for grade replacement.
 Tuition will be charged for the repeated units.
-Students may not repeat a course once the degree has been posted.
+Students may not repeat a course once the baccalaureate degree has been posted.

 Students who elect to repeat a course may do so only one time for grade replacement.
 The second grade earned will be used in GPA calculations regardless of which grade is higher.
-If a grade of B- or higher is not earned when the course is repeated, the student may repeat the course again; however, subsequent grades will not replace the grade from the first repetition.
+If a grade of C- or higher is not earned when the course is repeated, the student may repeat the course again; however, subsequent grades will not replace the grade from the first repetition.
 Subsequent grades will be used in GPA calculations.